Boccca2014/CodeGra.de/docs/guides/setting-up-unittest.rst

 this information when their code is running.
 The testing framework is then configured to output its results at that location and the tests are executed.

-For example, to run a JUnit 4 test class named ``MyClass`` you would run
+For example, to run a JUnit 4 test class named ``MyTestClass`` you would run

 .. code-block::

-    cg-junit4 run MyClass
+    cg-junit4 run MyTestClass

 .. note::